juliekohl/esparta-test/README.md

 Let's think about this example: const array = [1, 2, 2, 2];

-The solution is to isolate the array's unique values into a variable.
+The solution starts isolating the array's unique values into a variable.
 In the example, the only values are 1 and 2.

 Then we need to know what is the each unique value's length.
 In the example, 1 is length 1 and 2 is length 3.